 The best and easiest way to work out what insurance you need, that fits your budget and circumstances, is to arrange a chat with a life insurance expert*, whose services we've personally vetted.
 Their advice is free, with no obligation, but if you do decide to take out a policy you can receive up to £100 cashback.

 Below we give some examples of how mums in different situations might use the different types of policies listed above as well as things they should consider.

 Life insurance for working mums

 If a working mum dies, there is an immediate loss of her income to the household as a family breadwinner and the simplest solution to this is to buy a family income benefit policy that will provide a regular income for as long as needed.
 If needed, a level term assurance policy will provide a lump sum of money that can be put away for the future as well.

 Life insurance for stay-at-home mums

 Stay-at-home mums or indeed any stay at home parents are usually not working due to childcare choices that they have made so childcare is usually the immediate problem that needs to be solved if they were to pass away.
 The cost of childcare can vary hugely depending on what part of the country you live in as well as the age of your children.

 Alternatively, your partner may adjust work commitments to provide the childcare themselves - this is often what families end up doing because of the emotional needs of children who have lost their mother.
-Think about how much money you would need to replace your partner's lost income too.
-Again both needs could be met via a family income benefit policy or a level term assurance policy if you would prefer a lump sum be paid out.
+When considering life insurance for stay at home parents, think about how much money you would need to replace your partner's lost income too.
+Again both needs could be met via a family income benefit policy to provide a regular income to cover the extra costs or a level term assurance which pays out a lump sum lump sum if your family would prefer this.

 Life insurance for single mums